ICTMD Talk @Muziekpublique, Brussel Thursday 7 pm

 We invite researchers, performers, teachers, educators, and others involved in the transmission of music and dance.
 The aim of the symposium is to exchange ideas, experiences, and and questions coming from both academic and non-academic contexts related to 200 years of music and dance traditions in Belgium.

-Location: Musical Instrument Museum, Brussels
+Location: Musical Instruments Museum, Brussels